BSB51315 Diploma of Work Health and Safety

 After achieving this qualification candidates may undertake BSB60615 Advanced Diploma of Work Health and Safety.

 You will need to complete your assessment work after the face-to-face component of the course.
-We give you a maximum of 12 months from the end‐date of your course to submit your assessment tasks.
+You will need to have submitted your work and have it deemed as Competent by August 28, 2020.
+Note that this is now less than 12 months.
 Feedback has suggested that average to excellent computer skills along with WHS experience can greatly lower the time spent on assessments.

 A laptop with Microsoft Office installed is essential for this course (Microsoft Office 2007 or later version for PC, Office 2010 version for Mac).